Ari-Smith-Research/Ari-Smith-Research.github.io/upcoming.md

 July 8th.
 UW Madison Terrace, with Luke Leavitt and the Levitations

 July 19th.
 The Rigby (Madison), with Luke Leavitt, Tim Russell, Peter Mathistad, and Anthony Utehs

+July 27th.
+Jazz at 5 (Madison Capitol Square), with the Feestet